Domi04151309/UntitledGame/README.md

 | --- | --- | --- |

 ## The Map
-The map is exported from Minecraft, then magnified by 8 and crystalized.
+The map is exported from Minecraft, then magnified by 8 and crystallized with quality set to 1 and cell size set to 4.

 Copyright 2021 Domi04151309